delphidabbler/htmlres/Docs/ReadMe.txt

 the source code of stable releases, choose a tag in the form vX.X.X where X.X.X is the release version number.

-Source code licensing information is provided in the file SourceCodeLicenses.txt that will either be in the root or the Docs sub folder of the source code tree, depending on which version you get.
+Source code licensing information is provided in the file LICENSE.md that will be in the root of the source code tree.

 --------------------------------------------------------------------------------